Nosto/nosto-magento/README.md

 ## Changelog

+### 2.6.8
+* Tagging for 404 pages and order confirmation page
+* Loosen up the data validation
+* Support for coupon discounts on product level
+* Fix tagging currency for product

 ### 2.6.7
 * Ignore order status in tagging and API calls if they are not set properly
 * Ignore empty string values for order buyer information in tagging and API calls